1575: Shakespeare Taken Out of School

 to hear the sea-maids music

 This description matches a section in George Gascoigne’s ‘The Princely Pleasures, at the Court at Kenilworth’ (1576), where at the Station of the song of Protheus: a water pageant begins with Protheus appearing on a dolphin float with a musical consort inside: “the Dolphyn was conueied vpon the boate, so that the Owners seen to bee his Fynnes.
 With in the which Dolphyn a Consort of Musicke was secretly placed, the which sounded, and Protheus clearing his voyce, sang his song of congratulation.”
-Whether Shakespeare witnessed it first hand, or not, its presence in Shakespeariana is assured.
+Whether Shakespeare witnessed it first hand, or no, its presence in Shakespeareana is assured.

 1575: Shakespeare Leaves Stratford